Let’s talk about the pros and cons of a mental health diagnosis!

-As children get older, the question of a mental health diagnosis may come up either from parents seeking out information or at the suggestion of school or a relative.
-Sometimes a child or adolescent who has been progressing fine suddenly becomes very angry, sad, or worried all the time.
-What are the pros and cons of having your child assessed for a mental health diagnosis?
+As children get older, the question of their mental health diagnosis may come up either from parents seeking out information or at the suggestion of school or a relative.
+Sometimes, a child or adolescent who has been progressing fine suddenly becomes very angry, sad, or worried all the time.
+And at this point, you might wish to seek out support from a health care professional.

-Criteria for mental health diagnoses are developed based on research findings, and discussion and consensus amongst professionals in the field.
-Despite this there can be overlap between different diagnoses and every diagnosis that is made is based at least in part on the professional’s opinion.
+Criteria for mental health diagnoses are developed based on research findings, discussion, and consensus among mental health professionals.
+Despite this, there can be overlap between different diagnoses, and every diagnosis that is made is based (at least in part) on the professional’s opinion.

 - It gives access to specialized services.